In this article we discuss free CAD software for makers.

 Which brings us to the last section: When do we use which software?

 When we draw something we usually use Inkscape.
 It’s easy to draw for example the shape of this Klingon pushstick design.
 We also use Inkscape to send designs directly to the vinyl cutter.

-For the laser cutter we create SVG files as this tool holder in Inkscape and send the SVG files with K40Whisperer to the laser.
+For the laser cutter we only needs a free 2d CAD solution.
+Most of the time we create SVG files as this tool holder in Inkscape and send the SVG files with K40Whisperer to the laser.